roxyboy/KEflux_IGWs_GRL/README.rst

 The regional 3D data used for this study are over 10Tb and will be available upon request.
 Please contact us by raising an `issue <https://github.com/roxyboy/KEflux_IGWs_GRL/issues>`_ on Github.

+Further details on the model configuration and preliminary assessment of the eNATL60 runs can be found `here <https://zenodo.org/record/4032732>`_.

 .. |DOI| image:: https://zenodo.org/badge/452623174.svg
    :target: https://zenodo.org/badge/latestdoi/452623174